grc-iit/ChronoLog/README.md

 All ChronoLog executables share one unified configuration file.
 The template file can be found in `test/default_conf.json.in`.
 You can modify it for your own preferences.
 By default, all existing mini tests expect a configuration file `default_conf.json` in the same directory it launches.
 The default building process will copy and rename `test/default_conf.json.in` to achieve that.
 If you want to change the default configurations, you can edit the template file and rebuild the targets, or directly edit the file in the target directory.

+ChronoLog will support sockets/TCP/verbs protocols using ofi transport.
+You can run command `margo-info` to check which transports and protocols are supported on your system.

 ------
 # Coming soon ...